JBarnden/wp-github-widgets/wp-github-widgets/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight GitHub widgets plugin for your blog.
-Includes shortcode for embedding GitHub hosted Gists and buttons.
+Lightweight widget shortcodes to display GitHub buttons and gists on your blog.

 == Description ==

-A lightweight GitHub widgets plugin for your blog.
-Includes shortcode for embedding GitHub hosted Gists and buttons for:
+Lightweight widget shortcodes to display GitHub buttons and gists on your blog.
+Includes shortcode for embedding GitHub hosted gists and buttons for:

 * Follow
 * Watch